New country, new people, new challenges.

 Min-jun recently moved to Australia as part of his university degree.
 He liked his studies, but it was definitely hard getting used to a new city, a new country and a language he was still learning.

-He met lots of people, but it wasn’t always easy to make friends.
+He met lots of people, but it was not always easy to make friends.
 He found dating even harder.

 Often enough, he found it easier to meet and hang out with people online.

-A woman he’d never met contacted him on Facebook.
+A woman he had never met contacted him on Facebook.
 She was beautiful, worked at a doctor’s office and was also a young foreigner living in Australia.

 They chatted at first through Facebook Messenger.
-Then she asked if he’d like to talk on a video-call.
+Then she asked if he would like to talk on a video-call.

 She texted him demanding he transfer her $1,000USD for her to take the video down.

 Min-jun didn’t know what to do.
 He felt so exposed and ashamed.

 How could he tell anyone about something so embarrassing and private?

 He didn’t text back.
 The woman then threatened to send the link to all his Facebook contacts and upload the video to Facebook.